hyperledger-archives/ursa-rfcs/0000-template.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+# Changelog
+[changelog]: #changelog

+- [10 Jan 2019] - v2 - a one-line summary of the changes in this version.